afabor/CI-Milestone/README.md

-# Milestone Project - SneaKlean Premium Sneaker Cleaning Service.
+# SneaKlean Premium Sneaker Cleaning Service.

 This website was creating using Bootstrap.